+- BUILD

+- EXEC

+- LIST

-BUILD EXEC LIST TYPE
+- TYPE

-BASIC on the BBC microcomputer is 'tokenised'.
+BASIC on the BBC Microcomputer is 'tokenised'.
 This means that the lines which you type in your program are abbreviated inside the computer's memory and on the disc.
 A program file will contain these abbreviated 'tokens' rather than your original program text.
-Displaying the file using LIST will therefore produce strange results.
-The example above shows you how to create a file containing your original program text.
-If you display that file using LIST your program will appear just as you typed it in.

-TITLE <disc name >
+TITLE <disc name>

-Changes the title of the disc in the current drive to the first twelve characters after the command.
-It fills in with 'nulls' if there are less than twelve characters.
+Changes the title of the disc in the current drive to the first 12 characters after the command.
+It fills in with spaces if there are less than 12 characters.
 Any characters are allowed.

-Example TITLE "MY DISC"
+TITLE "MY DISC"

-This sets the title to "MY DISC" with five 'nulls' added on the end.
+This sets the title to "MY DISC" with five spaces added on the end.